KHYehor/integration-tests/README.md

   userController = moduleRef.get<UserController>(UserController);
 ```

-Instead of simulating components in code like mocking what database or axios returns, the approach focuses on testing real interactions between outside services, ensuring more accurate, end-to-end validation of your application’s behavior.
-If you think about how your app should interact with external client or provider api without mocks of axios **(example below)**:
+Rather than simulating components in code by mocking responses from the database or axios, this approach focuses on testing real interactions with external services.
+This ensures more accurate, end-to-end validation of your application's behavior.
+If you want to test how your app interacts with external client or provider APIs without mocking tools like axios, consider the following example:
 ```typescript
 import axios from 'axios';
 // Set up an interceptor to mock requests